Nose Surgery (Rhinoplasty)

 Patients with nasal airway obstruction are often complaining of inability to breathe through one or both nostrils at night or during sports, post-nasal drip, dry mouth, sinus headaches, and pressure.

 The obstruction of the nasal airway occurs at several levels.
 Constriction or collapse of the nostrils can present the initial level of nasal airway obstruction.
 Afflicted patients have learned to use splints or tapes to keep their nostrils open while sleeping.
 In fact, they often demonstrate improved breathing by just manually pulling away their nostrils.
 This deformity is often caused by the collapse or the constriction of the external nasal valve as a result of trauma or previous nasal surgery.
-It can be corrected in a variety of ways with the use of cartilage grafts such as a "spreader graft", or a "banttens graft."
+It can be corrected in a variety of ways with the use of cartilage grafts such as a “spreader graft”, or a “batten graft.”

 The next level of nasal airway obstruction occurs deeper and at the level of nasal septum and inferior turbinates.
 The nasal septum is a wall-like structure that divides the two nasal passageways.
 It is made of cartilage and bone that is covered in nasal mucosal lining.
 There are many people that are either born with a deviated nasal septum or develop it as a result of trauma or surgery.
 The combination of a deviated septum and enlarged inferior turbinates can severely obstruct the nasal airway.
 The septum can be straightened and the crooked parts removed in a procedure called Septoplasty.
 It is not uncommon to also harvest part of the nasal septum cartilage during a cosmetic Rhinoplasty to augment parts of the nasal skeleton.